 Verify Emails by Checking Security Messages on Instagram

 A common phishing tactics used by hackers involves impersonating Instagram's official email.
 But, the good news is that you can now verify all email communications through your Instagram account.

 All legitimate and official emails sent by Instagram will also appear in your profile settings.

 By monitoring this part of your account, you can keep track of all your security notifications and ensure that all emails you receive are actually from the Instagram team.

 If you received an email that seems to be from Instagram, but there is no corresponding message in your profile’s security section, consider it suspicious and do not engage with it.

 For anyone using Instagram to earn income, build a community, and market a product, insuring this digital asset is a must.
 That's why we created Notch, the first bonafide insurance for social media accounts.

 Notch insures Instagram accounts against hacks - meaning, if you get hacked, Notch will pay you every day you’re locked out of your account to cover your revenue loss, for up to 3 months.
 At the same time, we work to retrieve your account to get you back in business ASAP.

-We predict it to become the norm for savvy Instagram creators to insure their accounts against hacks: all businesses need insurance, and Instagram accounts are no different.
+We predict it to become the norm for savvy Instagram creators and business owners to insure their accounts against hacks: all valuable assets need insurance, and Instagram accounts are no different.